renesas-rz/rzg_hmi_sdk/docs/docs/getting_started/_components/step_05.md

 === "RZ/G2L"

-    1. Insert the bootable SD card created at [Step 4](#step-4-prepare-hmi-sdk-sd-card-image-for-demo)
+    1. Insert the bootable SD card created at [Step 4](#step-4-prepare-hmi-sdk-sd-card-image-for-demo) into the microSD card slot on SMARC module board as illustrated in the figure at ["1.
+Setup EVK's peripheral"](#1-setup-evks-peripheral).
-    2. Connect a USB cable to CN6 for power supply
+    2. Connect a USB cable to CN6 for power supply.
-    3. Press and hold power button (SW9) for 1 second to turn on the EVK
+    3. Press and hold power button (SW9) for 1 second to turn on the EVK.

         !!! note
             Press and hold the button for 2 seconds when you turn off the EVK.